fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 indicator:
 ---

-### API Service Specification
+### Overview

 The Custom Endpoint vendor of Third Party Bots allows brands to build their API that generates Bot responses for incoming consumer messages, and connect this to conversations taking place in the Conversational Cloud.
+This section will describe the general information on what a Custom Endpoint service should be implementing to successfully integrate with the Third-Party Bots.
 The basic flow of how a consumer message is sent and bot response is received on an abstract level can be seen in Figure 2.1

 <img class="fancyimage" style="width:800px" src="img/customendpoint/message-flow.png">
 Figure 2.1 Depicts how a consumer message is sent to Custom Endpoint and a